C0nw0nk/Nginx-Lua-Anti-DDoS/README.md

 Protected area / Restricted access field username / password box to restrict access to sites / paths.

+Enable or disable logging of users who either fail or succeed solving the authentication puzzle.
+(Fail2Ban users can use this to ban bots AI tools and IP addresses from the log file)

 ## WAF (Web Application Firewall)

 IPv4 and IPv6 blocking and whitelisting including subnet ranges.